jaumetomi/jaumetomi/README.md

 - 👋 Hi, I’m @jaumetomi!
 I'm 17 and I live in Spain.
-I'm not serious, it's just my face.
 - 👀 I’m interested in videogames, programming, Pokémon, pixel art, fashion.
 - 🌱 I’m currently learning how to create a videogame!
 - 💞️ I’m looking to collaborate on developing really anything with someone that has the same level as me!(not especially high)